LibrariesHacked/librarieshacked.github.io/_posts/2017-01-02-make-it-open.md

 published: true
 ---

-There are good reasons for publishing open data, which is why it has such support from community open data groups, is [encouraged by the government](https://www.gov.uk/government/publications/open-data-white-paper-unleashing-the-potential), and by organisations such as the [Open Data Institute](http://theodi.org/).
+There are good reasons for publishing open data, which is why it has such support from community groups, is [encouraged by the government](https://www.gov.uk/government/publications/open-data-white-paper-unleashing-the-potential), and by organisations such as the [Open Data Institute](http://theodi.org/).

 For stretched library services, an open data programme can seem daunting.
 But open data is as much about culture and attitude, rather than significant time or money.